stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

 <img src="datateachr-analysis_files/figure-markdown_strict/unnamed-chunk-2-1.png" style="display: block; margin: auto auto auto 0;" />

+    #The mutation count distribution is plotted for each cancer type and adjust the alpha to increase the readability of the plot

 **Exercise 3** Plot of the distribution of `Fraction Genome Altered`

+    #The fraction of the genome altered for different cancer types is plotted and faceted by rows to easily compare the distributions.
     msk_most_common %>% ggplot(aes(x = `Fraction Genome Altered`)) +
       geom_histogram() +
       facet_grid(rows = vars(`Cancer Type`), scales = "free_y")